binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 [^24]:MCI Communs.
 Servs. v.
 Hagan, 641 F.3d 112 (5th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (testimony about phone call asking how much damaged cable would cost was not excluded under Rule 408 because there was not yet an actual dispute)

 [^25]:Steps of analysis: The question is whether the statements or conduct were intended to be part of the negotiations toward compromise.
 Look for: a clear dispute or disagreement communicated between parties > a clear intent to compromise (after dispute) > whether the offer was unilateral or bilateral > whether the offer was concrete or vague > whether the offer was in response to another offer > whether litigation was threatened or started > attorneys or formal negotiations > "legalese" > distinction between business discussions and legal negotiations.

 ---

-## Rule 404a2 The Mercy Rule

-*Start analysis by providing Rule 404(a)(1)*

-**Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
-This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion and, on cross-examination, questions about specific prior conduct, but allows no extrinsic evidence.

-Under **Rule 404(a)(2)** or **the Mercy Rule**, a criminal defendant may offer evidence of pertinent character traits of the victim and/or the defendant.
-If the evidence is admitted, the prosecutor may attack the evidence in cross examination and bring in evidence of an opposing character trait.
-The policy reason for this rule is that the accused, whose liberty is at stake, may need a counterweight against the strong investigative and prosecutorial resources of the government. **In a homicide case**, the prosecutor does not have to wait for the defendant to offer pertinent character evidence of the victim to offer evidence of the victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.

----

-## Rule 405 Substantive Use of Character or Propensity Evidence

-*Start analysis by providing Rule 404(a)(1).
-Then Provide Rule 608 and maybe Rule 404(a)(2) aka The Mercy Rule*.[^26]

-**Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
-This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-However, when an exception makes character evidence admissible, **Rule 405(a)** provides that "character" or "character trait" may be proved by testimony about a person’s **reputation**, **opinion** of the person's "character," or, during cross examination, questions about specific instances of the person's conduct.

-Substantive use of character or propensity evidence is an exception to Rule 404's prohibition of character evidence.
-Under **Rule 405(b)**, character evidence is admissible when a person’s character or character trait is an essential element of a charge, claim, or defense.
-This includes **relevant specific instances of the person’s conduct**, can be proved in **any way the rules provide**, and there is **no bar on extrinsic evidence**.
-Character evidence is an essential element in disputes about **child custody**, **defamation**, **negligent entrustment**, and **defense of entrapment**.
-The court can always exclude character evidence under **Rule 403**.

-In a **child custody** dispute, character evidence can be an essential element because a child's wellbeing can depend on the "character" of the custodial parent.

-In a **defamation** dispute, character evidence can be an essential element because libel or slander is a false statement about someone that harms their reputation so character for truthfulness is a defense.

-In a **negligent entrustment** dispute, character evidence can be an essential element because the plaintiff alleges that the defendant was negligent in entrusting a dangerous instrument (e.g., a car, gun, fireworks, skill saw, etc.) to a third party who the defendant knew or had reason to know would misuse or be negligent in using the instrument.
-The character of the third party is what is at issue, and the question is whether their character was such that the defendant should have known not to allow them access to the dangerous instrument.

-In a **defense of entrapment**, character evidence can be an essential element where (1) a government agent induced the defendant to commit a crime that (2) the defendant was not otherwise predisposed to commit.

-[^26]:Full set of rules for Rule 405 analysis: Rule 404(a)(1) generally prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with the character or trait.
-The rationale is to focus the jury on particular actions of parties and not on their “character” because (1) people do not always act according to character making character evidence not particularly probative; and (2) the drafters of the rules do not want the jury to make propensity-based decisions as this would be unfairly prejudicial jury misuse.
-There are exceptions to this rule.
-One exception is Rule 608, which allows a witness’s character for untruthfulness to come in for impeachment purposes by allowing testimony about reputation and opinion, and questions about specific prior conduct on cross-examination, but allows no extrinsic evidence.
-Other exceptions are in Rule 404(a)(2) aka the Mercy Rule which provides that a defendant in a criminal case may offer evidence of the defendant’s pertinent trait and evidence of an alleged victim’s pertinent trait except if the alleged victim is an alleged sex-offense victim, and, in a homicide case, the prosecutor may offer evidence of the alleged victim’s trait of peacefulness to rebut evidence that the victim was the first aggressor.
-Rule 405 lays out methods of proving character.
-Under Rule 405(a), when evidence of a person’s character or character trait is admissible, the character or character trait may be proved by testimony about the person’s reputation or opinion about the person’s character.
-Under Rule 405(b), when a person’s character or character trait is an essential element of a charge, claim, or defense, the character or trait may also be proved by relevant specific instances of the person’s conduct.
-When character evidence is an element, character can be proved in any way the rules provide, and there is no bar on extrinsic evidence.
-Character evidence is an element in disputes about child custody26, defamation27, negligent entrustment28, and in the defense of entrapment29.The court can always rule on a Rule 403 objection and decide to exclude any character evidence (403 backstop).
-Unfair prejudice will generally be jury misuse or overvaluing of character evidence.

----